Transportability of model-based estimands in evidence synthesis: Discussion: implications for guidance

-Preferences for odds and hazard ratios largely stem from the attractive statistical properties of logistic and Cox proportional hazards regression, respectively.
-For binary outcomes, logistic regression guarantees that fitted outcome probabilities lie in the $(0, 1)$ interval.\cite{localio2007relative, cummings2009methods} Log-linear models such as the log-binomial and the Poisson do not enforce this constraint and can produce implausible probability predictions that exceed the upper bound.\cite{greenland2004model} Moreover, the log-binomial model regularly fails to converge, especially when outcomes are common.\cite{localio2007relative} Such fundamental shortcomings could be avoided by using a logistic outcome model and computing marginal risk ratios or risk differences from probabilities predicted by the fitted regression, having used the collapsible measures to define effect modification.\cite{localio2007relative, greenland2004model}
+Meta-analyses routinely pool non-collapsible effect measures such as log odds ratios for binary outcomes and log hazard ratios for time-to-event outcomes.\cite{dias2013evidence, lumley2002network, lu2004combination, phillippo2018methods, phillippo2016nice, remiro2022parametric, cooper2009addressing, dias2013evidencedos, dias2011nice, jansen2012directed, hoaglin2011conducting, remiro2021methods, remiro2022effect, jansen2012network} The popularity of (log) odds and (log) hazard ratios largely stems from their symmetry and from the attractive statistical properties of logistic and Cox proportional hazards regression, respectively.
+For binary outcomes, logistic regression guarantees that fitted outcome probabilities lie in the $(0, 1)$ interval.\cite{localio2007relative} It is worth noting that use of a logistic regression for covariate adjustment does not necessarily imply that the target estimand is a (log) odds ratio.
+Through model-based standardization, one can compute marginal treatment effects on collapsible scales from the probabilities predicted by the fitted regression.\cite{localio2007relative, greenland2004model} The selected collapsible scale for the target estimand would be used to define and test for (conditional) effect measure modification or interaction, which are scale-specific.